openstack-archive/fuel-docs/pages/reference-architecture/0015-closer-look.rst

 -------------------------------------------------------

-In this section, you'll learn more about the Multi-node (HA) Compact deployment configuration and how it achieves high availability in preparation for installing this cluster in section 3.
+In this section, you'll learn more about the Multi-node (HA) Compact deployment configuration and how it achieves high availability.
 As you may recall, this configuration looks something like this:

-.. fancybox:: /_images/060-deployment-compact-w_quantum_svg.png
+.. fancybox:: /_images/deployment-ha-compact_svg.png
     :width: 400px
     :height: 250px